-- FIA_USB.2.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a) The user identity that is associated with auditable events; - b) The user security attributes that are used to enforce the Persistent Storage Object Access Control Policy; - c) The user security attributes that are used to enforce the Transient Storage Object Access Control Policy; - d) The software token that can be used for subsequent identification and authentication with the TSF or other remote IT systems; - e) Active roles; - f) Active groups; - g) no other attributes. - FIA_USB.2.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: - a) Upon successful identification and authentication, the login UID, the real UID, the filesystem UID and the effective UID shall be those specified in the user entry for the user that has authenticated successfully; - b) Upon successful identification and authentication, the real GID, the filesystem GID and the effective GID shall be those specified via the primary group membership attribute in the user entry; - c) Upon successful identification and authentication, the supplemental GIDs shall be those specified via the supplemental group membership assignment for the user entry;
+- FIA_USB.2.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: - a) The user identity that is associated with auditable events; - b) The user security attributes that are used to enforce the Persistent Storage Object Access Control Policy; - c) The user security attributes that are used to enforce the Transient Storage Object Access Control Policy; - d) The software token that can be used for subsequent identification and authentication with the TSF or other remote IT systems; - e) Active roles; - f) Active groups; - g) The user security attributes that are used to enforce the Compartment Access Control Policy. - FIA_USB.2.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: - a) Upon successful identification and authentication, the login UID, the real UID, the filesystem UID and the effective UID shall be those specified in the user entry for the user that has authenticated successfully; - b) Upon successful identification and authentication, the real GID, the filesystem GID and the effective GID shall be those specified via the primary group membership attribute in the user entry; - C) Upon successful identification and authentication, the supplemental GIDs shall be those specified via the supplemental group membership assignment for the user entry; - d) Upon instantiating a virtual machine, the label selected by the virtual machine management daemon is associated with the process representing a virtual machine environment.